Uninett/nav/doc/reference/backend-processes.rst

 After the physical topology model of the network has been built, the logical topology of the VLANs still remains.
-Since modern switches support 802.1Q trunking, which can transport several independent VLANs over a single physical link, the logical topology can be non-trivial and indeed, in practice it usually is.
+Since modern switches support 802.1Q trunking, which can transport several independent VLANs over a single physical link, the logical topology can be non-trivial, and indeed, in practice it usually is.

-The vlan discovery system uses a simple top-down depth-first graph traversal algorithm to discover which VLANs are actually running on the different trunks and in which direction.
-Direction is here defined relative to the router port, which is the top of the tree, currently owning the lowest gateway IP or the virtual IP in the case of HSRP.
-Re-use of VLAN numbers in physicallyq disjoint parts of the network is supported.
+The VLAN discovery system uses a simple top-down, depth-first graph traversal algorithm to discover which VLANs are actually running on the different trunks and in which direction.
+Direction is here defined relative to the router port, which is the top of the tree, currently owning the lowest gateway IP or the virtual IP in the case of HSRP/VRRP.
+Re-use of VLAN numbers in physically disjoint parts of the network is supported.

 The VLAN topology detector does not currently support mapping unrouted VLANs.

-Dependencies
+:Dependencies:
   Needs complete and sane information in the database

-Run mode
+:Run mode:
   cron

-Configuration
+:Configuration:
   None

-Logging
+:Logging:
-  - :file:`navtopology.log`
+  :file:`navtopology.log`

 Other processes